 - Do not respond to email that may warn of dire consequences unless you validate your information immediately.
 Contact the company to confirm the email's validity using a telephone number or Web address you know to be genuine.

 - Check your credit card and bank account statements regularly and look for unauthorized transactions, even small ones.
 Some thieves hope small transactions will go unnoticed.
 Report discrepancies immediately.

 - When submitting financial information online, look for the padlock or key icon at the bottom of your Internet browser.
 Also, many secure Internet addresses, though not all, use "https." to signify that your information is secure during transmission

-- If you have responded to an email, contact your UniBank immediately at 800-578-4270 so we can protect your account and your identity.
+If you have responded to a suspicious unsolicited email with personal information, contact UniBank immediately at 800-578-4270 so we can protect your account.

 More Consumer Protection Information:

 We offer numerous personal financial calculators to help you make the most of your money.

 Our distinctive deposit accounts offer benefits designed to fit a variety of lifestyles while providing convenient access to your funds with electronic services.